ckennelly/panoptes/README.md

   that there are untested edge cases that would only be exposed by use of inline PTX.

-  * Textures/Surfaces:  Texture/surface support is currently being tested, but
-                        is not released.
+  * Surfaces:           Surface support is currently being tested, but is not released.

   * Video instructions: The video instructions (vadd, vsub, vabsdiff, vmin, vmax, vshl, vshr, vmad, vset) are currently not